 What is MIECHV?

-The Maternal, Infant, and Early Childhood Home Visiting Program gives pregnant women and families, particularly those considered at-risk, necessary resources and skills to raise children who are physically, socially, and emotionally healthy and ready to learn.
+The Maternal, Infant, and Early Childhood Home Visiting program gives pregnant women and families, particularly those considered at-risk, necessary resources and skills to raise children who are physically, socially, and emotionally healthy and ready to learn.

-The Maternal, Infant, and Early Childhood Home Visiting (MIECHV) Program began in 2010 as a five-year, federal initiative to improve the health and development outcomes for at-risk children through evidence-based, voluntary home visiting programs provided to pregnant women and children birth to age 5.
+It began in 2010 as a five-year, federal initiative to improve the health and development outcomes for at-risk children through evidence-based, voluntary home visiting programs provided to pregnant women and children birth to age 5.

-The Kansas MIECHV Program targets two high-need communities: urban Wyandotte County and rural Southeast Kansas, including Cherokee, Labette, Montgomery, Neosho, and Wilson counties.
+The Kansas MIECHV program targets two high-need communities: urban Wyandotte County and rural Southeast Kansas, including Cherokee, Labette, Montgomery, Neosho, and Wilson counties.
 Three evidence-based home visiting models and one promising approach are provided in these target communities:

-Specific Kansas MIECHV Program goals are to:
+Kansas MIECHV Program Goals

-- Increase home visiting capacity and enrollment to serve more at-risk families.
+Increase home visiting capacity and enrollment to serve more at-risk families

-- Improve child and maternal outcomes through enhanced interventions.
+Improve child and maternal outcomes through enhanced interventions

-- Enhance home visiting system and service coordination.
+Enhance home visiting system and service coordination

-- Utilize a coordinated, integrated system to determine outcomes and quality of home visiting programs.
+Utilize a coordinated, integrated system to determine outcomes and quality of home visiting programs

 KDHE contracts with the Center for Public Partnerships and Research and the Juniper Gardens Children’s Project at the University of Kansas to ensure that data reporting, evaluation, and continuous quality improvement requirements are met.